-This is probably best suited for those who have full time jobs or school, but have enough free time to stay up-to- date with what is going on in the global economies.
+Swing trading is best suited for those who have full-time jobs or school but have enough free time to stay up-to-date with what is going on in the global economy.

-Swing trading attempts to identify medium term trends and enter only when there seems to be a high probability of winning.
+Swing trading attempts to identify “swings” within a medium-term trend and enter only when there seems to be a high probability of winning.

 It is important that you are able to remain calm during these times and trust in your analysis.